leason/eason.blog/content/posts/2026/08/realized-value-of-ai-improvement/index.md

 ![Revenue by value-chain layer](/posts/2026/08/realized-value-of-ai-improvement/b_revenue_index.png)

 There are wild claims being made about what AI is going to do to the economy.
 Mass layoffs, AI systems replacing human thought, etc. However, the scientists who study how the economy works have models that help us make more grounded predictions.
-At least one of those is only predicting a modest 0.53% increase in total GDP thanks to AI.[^4] So while we see layoffs, if firms are justifying them as an effect of AI adoption I think these findings increase the risk that the true story is more complex than that.
+At least one of those is only predicting a modest 0.53% increase over the next ten years in total GDP thanks to AI.[^4] So while we already see layoffs, if firms are justifying them as an effect of AI adoption I think these findings increase the risk that the true story is more complex than that.
 It just seems far too early in the adoption curve to justify the level of layoffs some of these firms are doing.

 ### Where my study data comes from
 The SEC helpfully provides the information publicly traded companies have to disclose every quarter.
 It's free to access.
 GitHub Copilot went GA in late June of 2022, so I used that as an anchor point.
 To avoid bias, I figured out which companies were in the Russell 1000 index as of that date, then pulled those company's finanical records from 2019 to today.[^1] All financial analysis I report will be based on this information.